nodejs/node/doc/api/http2.md

 The `'aborted'` event is emitted whenever a `Http2Stream` instance is abnormally aborted in mid-communication.

-*Note*: The `'aborted'` event will only be emitted if the `Http2Stream` writable side has not been ended.
+The `'aborted'` event will only be emitted if the `Http2Stream` writable side has not been ended.

 #### Event: 'close'
 <!-- YAML